jjpal/jjpal.github.io/bank.md

 output
 <img src="images/most_loans.png?raw=true"/>

-Next, the last question to be answered  - Which was the most recent to pay?
+Next, the last question to be answered is - Which was the most recent to pay?
-For this question there are not too many details, so first I needed to review all the columns that are datetime data types.
+For this question - there are not too many details, so first, I needed to review all the columns that are datetime data types.
 <img src="images/datetime.png?raw=true"/>

-From the data dictionary the most likely datetime columns that need to be reviewed include:
+From the data dictionary, the most likely datetime columns that need to be reviewed include:
 <img src="images/data_dictionary.png?raw=true"/>

 After several iterations of tweaking the query – the query and results are: